 HPV primary screening algorithms often include Pap cytology as an appropriate triage.
 However, next generation tests that rely on dual-stain biomarker technology offer significant advantages over this traditional approach.
 Rather than looking for cellular changes that are morphologic, and may be missed due to their subjectivity, results based on the simultaneous expression of p16 and Ki-67 in a single cell indicates more definitively and objectively that an HPV infection shows signs of oncogenic transformation.

 CINtec® PLUS Cytology is an FDA approved, CE-IVD marked objective biomarker dual stain test for p16 and Ki-67.
 It can be used to triage positive HPV primary screening results, and helps resolve discrepant co-testing (HPV positive/Pap cytology NILM (Negative for Intraepithelial Lesions or Malignancy)), ASC-US (Atypical Squamous Cells of Undetermined Significance) or LSIL (Low-grade Squamous Intraepithelial Lesion) findings.
 If p16 and Ki-67 are found together in the same cell, it indicates an HPV infection that is starting to transform.
-This information helps clinicians be certain they are recommending follow-up for only those patients who can benefit most.
+This information helps clinicians determine which patients may benefit most from more immediate follow-up.

 CINtec® PLUS Cytology is the first approved biomarker triage test that uses dual-stain technology to simultaneously detect p16 and Ki-67, to provide a strong indicator of the presence of transforming HPV infections.

 Some countries may utilize HPV genotyping to triage their Pap cytology or co-testing results.
 HPV genotyping information further stratifies a woman's risk, to help guide patient care decisions.

-HPV genotypes 16 and 18 account for nearly 70% of all cases of cervical cancer.
+HPV genotypes 16 and 18 account for nearly 70% of all cases of cervical cancer10.
 Focusing on these genotypes gives clinicians useful details to aid treatment decisions.
-HPV genotype 16 confers a higher risk of having precancerous lesions and cervical cancer than other genotypes, while HPV genotype 18 was found in 57% of cases associated with adenocarcinoma of the cervix.
-Atypical glandular cells, the precursor to adenocarcinoma of the cervix are more difficult to detect with Pap cytology.8
+HPV genotype 16 confers a higher risk of having precancerous lesions and cervical cancer than other genotypes, while HPV genotype 18 was found in 31.6% of cases associated with adenocarcinoma of the cervix11.
+Atypical glandular cells, the precursor to adenocarcinoma of the cervix are more difficult to detect with Pap cytology.12

 Screening Triage Options